Defending the Alamo

 Antonio Maria Severino Lopez de Santa Anna, or, the Napoleon of the West, as he preferred to be known had abolished the Mexican Congress and assumed for himself dictatorial powers.
 He was a man who revelled in the grandeur of his position and never doubted for a moment his right to rule.
 He now set out to impose his will in every province of the country and those who resisted, or defied him in any way, he was determined to crush.

 Following the incident at Gonzales, Santa Anna sent his brother-in-law Martin Perfecto de Cos, with reinforcements to San Antonio de Behar in the hope that their presence would help restore order but many of these troops were reluctant conscripts unwilling to confront an enemy willing to fight back.
 By October they found themselves surrounded and besieged by a larger force of Texian militia.
-A number of unsuccessful but costly attempts to break the siege saw desertions mount until finally in early December four companies of cavalry, some 175 men in total, deserted en-masse.
+Several unsuccessful but costly attempts to break the siege saw desertions mount until finally in early December four companies of cavalry, some 175 men in total, deserted.
 With his position increasingly untenable on 11 December, General Cos ordered those troops remaining in the town to surrender.

 In their most significant victory so far more than 100 Mexican troops had been killed for the loss of just 4 Texians.
 Jubilant at their success the Texians now set about removing the few Mexican garrisons remaining in the province and within a few weeks of the defeat all had indeed been withdrawn from Texas.
 It just seemed to reinforce the view that they were not willing to fight.
 Santa Anna, however, was merely biding his time.